 - How did you come to understand that your own or your partner’s problematic behaviors were biologically based, as opposed to a moral, spiritual, or character failure?
 What was your journey?

 - When you shared your insights with others, did you encounter opposition to the idea that behaviors can be brain-based?
 From whom?

 - What other issues did this introduction bring up for you?

 We welcome your thoughts below in a comment; there are no annoying codes to enter.

 Your story will help others.
-While it is useful to have read the book’s introduction first, please feel free to respond to the discussion even if you haven’t.
+While it is useful to have read the book’s introduction first, please feel free to join the discussion even if you haven’t.

 Here is the next post: Chapter 1: ADHD Myths Vs. Facts